 We introduce an extension of the classic Discrete Event System Specification (DEVS) formalism that includes stochastic features.
 Based on the use of Probability Spaces, the STochastic DEVS specification (STDEVS) provides a formal framework for modeling and simulation of general non deterministic discrete event systems.
 The main theoretical properties of STDEVS are shown.
-We illustrate its use in a stochastic-oriented simulation example with the main purpose of performance analysis in computer systems and data networks.
+We illustrate the use of STDEVS in a simulation example that shows the potential of the new formalism to deal with problems of performance analysis in computer systems and data networks.